 We perform an impairment review when there is reason to suspect that the carrying value of tangible assets or groups of assets might not be recoverable.
 In determining the recoverability of assets to be held and used, we initially assess whether the carrying value exceeds the undiscounted cash flows associated with the tangible assets or group of assets.
 If exceeded, we then evaluate whether an impairment charge is required by determining if the asset's carrying value also exceeds its fair value.
 We normally estimate this fair value based on market appraisals or the sum of discounted future cash flows, using market assumptions such as the utilization of our fabrication facilities and the ability to upgrade such facilities, change in the selling price and the adoption of new technologies.
 We also evaluate the continued validity of an asset's useful life when impairment indicators are identified.
-Assets classified as held for sale are reflected at the lower of their carrying amount and fair value less selling costs and are not depreciated during the selling period.
-Selling costs include incremental direct costs to transact the sale that we would not have incurred except for the decision to sell.
+Assets classified as held for sale are reflected at the lower of their carrying amount and fair value less selling costs include incremental direct costs to transact the sale that we would not have incurred except for the decision to sell.